gakalmar/Notes/33_React.md

 ### **Fetch in React:**
 - **fetching** happens using `useEffect`
-- Another example (the one if Effect was the first one):
+- Another example (the one in Effect was the first one):

         import React, { useState, useEffect } from 'react';